-Most people have probably seen epoxy in its cured plastic form, even if they didn't realize what it was.
-But what actually is epoxy?
-How do people make this strange glasslike material from chemicals?
+Most people have probably seen epoxy in its cured plastic form, even if they didn't recognize it.

-In this article we'll explain what epoxy is, and how it comes to be.
+In this article we'll explain what epoxy is, and how it is created.

 What is epoxy?

-The science behind this can go deep, but basically what makes epoxy resins work is that they are highly reactive under certain conditions at a molecular level, and that trait is what allows them to spontaneously bond with other epoxy resins or a secondary component called a hardener.
+The science behind this can go deep, but essentially what makes epoxy resins work is that they are highly reactive under certain conditions at a molecular level, and that trait allows them to spontaneously bond with other epoxy resins or (in the case of two-part epoxies) a secondary component called a hardener.

 In chemistry, curing is a process of transforming a polymer from a soft or liquid state to a hardened solid state.

-In the case of epoxy, it is classified as a thermosetting polymer.
-This means that it cures through heat and that the process is permanent.
-It can't be reverted to its original liquid state.
+Epoxy resin is classified as a thermosetting polymer.
+This means that it cures through heat and that the process is permanent—It can't be fully reverted to its previous liquid state.

-Though cured epoxy is found in many forms used for different purposes, the one most people may know is a hyper durable epoxy often called table top epoxy.
-It has a glasslike finish and is used to preserve and protect softer or weaker objects and materials.
+Though cured epoxy is found in many forms, each used for different purposes, the one most people may know is called table top epoxy.

 What is epoxy used for?

-There are many uses for epoxy.
 Sometimes it is used to repair damaged constructs.
-For instance, a partially rotting wooden column can be cleaned out and filled with epoxy to restore it's integrity, allowing it to continue doing its job of supporting heavy weight without yielding.
+For instance, a rotting wooden column can be cleaned out and filled with epoxy to restore its integrity, allowing it to continue functioning as a support for heavy weight without yielding.

-Other times epoxy is used for protecting something on display or subject to frequent human interaction.
-An example of this is a kitchen countertop.
-Many homeowners will choose to build an epoxy countertop in their kitchen because epoxy is naturally clear and can display the beauty of any material it covers while simultaneously protecting it from damage normally caused by hard impacts, scratching, and moisture.
+Many homeowners will choose to build an epoxy countertop in their kitchen because epoxy is naturally clear and can display the beauty of any material it covers while simultaneously safeguarding it from damage normally caused by hard impacts, scratching, and moisture.

-Still others see epoxy solely as a means to express themselves creatively.
+Still others see epoxy primarily as a means to express themselves creatively.
 There are numerous artists who create epoxy arts and crafts using resin molds or through custom sculpting of cured epoxy itself.

-In fact, with special color additives like mica powder pigments or special liquid pigments, many artists will create unique jewelry, figures (such as of animals), and utility items like epoxy coasters, charcuterie boards, and trays.
+In fact, by using special color additives such as mica powder pigments or resin dyes, many artists will create unique jewelry, molded figures (e.g., animal figurines), and handy utility items like epoxy coasters, charcuterie boards, and trays.

 Where is the best place to get epoxy?

-Epoxy resin that meets conventional standards is deemed safe to use, but not every manufacturer has the user's best interest in mind.
+While epoxy resin that meets conventional standards is deemed safe to use, not every manufacturer has the user's best interest in mind.